 UL TCH under polluted RS

-5GMF Evaluation Group assumes 8 repetition in UL-TCH transmission for the evaluation of reliability in Urban Macro-URLLC test environment, which is aligned with self-evaluation report.
+5GMF Evaluation Group assumes 8 repetition in UL-TCH transmission for the evaluation of uplink reliability in Urban Macro-URLLC test environment, which is aligned with self-evaluation report.
 Hence, both self-evaluation report and 5GMF evaluation report use Full RU OFDMA scheme in UL, since Single RU OFDMA scheme supports up to 4 time-domain repetition only.

-According to the section 8.5.3 (“Traffic channel demodulation reference signal”) in EUHT specification, in case of full RU OFDMA scheme, uplink RS is the same sequence with CRS and there is no time-domain RS indication in low-error mode CCH.
+According to the section 8.5.3 (“Traffic channel demodulation reference signal”) in EUHT specification, in case of Full RU OFDMA scheme, uplink RS is the same sequence with CRS and there is no time-domain RS indication in low-error mode CCH.
 Hence, uplink RS is in the same default position and same sequence for all the URLLC cells.

+Based on the above analysis, it could be assumed that:

+1: the uplink RS in the low-error mode is the same sequence among all the low-error mode cells

+2: the uplink of all the cells in uplink EUHT technology evaluation would be with frame alignment in the low-error mode, avoiding for misaligned frame interference.

+Consequently, it can be confirmed that all the STAs send the same uplink RS at the same time in all cells.

+Figure 1.4-3

+The uplink RS pollution degrades the UL-TCH performance in uplink URLLC reliability evaluation